RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-01-21-github-container-security.md

 Simply put, this project was to create an API server for running (well-defined) simulations on an HPC resource.
 The API is used by a collaborator's web service to submit sets of parameters which are used to run a biomedical simulation.
 The API user also needs to monitor the progress of the batch job and once it's complete, download the results.
 Not least because of 2020's [attacks on HPC clusters](blog/2020-05-20-ssh-best-prac/) - it is vital to take a defensive approach to any web-exposed software that grants any access to a computing resource.
 In this case, our app runs on an institutional virtual machine (VM), which has managed software updates designed to patch security vulnerabilities.
 However, due to our choice of using Docker/Docker-compose to manage the stack, we had to look after the updates ourselves.
 One option would have been to manage this on the VM using cron jobs and a mail server for alerts; but in this case we decided to run the tasks using some GitHub services, since we we already use GitHub frequently as a remote code repository, collaboration and project management tool.
+Arguably, this is a type of _Immutable infrastructure_ - whereby infrastructure components are developed and replaced, rather than changing them in place.

 # Containers
 It's perhaps beyond the scope of this blog post, but in brief, containers can be thought of as being a bit more than a virtual environment and a bit less than a virtual machine, running like a little computer on your computer, with just enough of an operating system and just enough resources to do the task they need to do.